 You’ll need to develop different sending times for Ann, a freelance journalist from Amsterdam, and John, an employee for a big US corporation.

 These people have different work schedules and daily routines dependent on their own time zone, so it’s very important to consider that while planning your email schedule.
 Don’t hesitate to check data collected by Google Analytics, Facebook Ads, and other sources that can give you more insights.

 You can run as many tests as possible to figure out the best time to send emails for your email campaigns.

 You’ll simply need to develop a couple of hypotheses based on your target audience or email subscribers on what might be the best time to send an email to them.
 And then run those tests!

-Here’re a few best practices to keep in mind when running the A/B test for the email timing:
+Here are a few best practices to keep in mind when running A/B tests for email timing:

 - Test as large a sample as you can for more precise results;

 - Listen to the empirical data collected, not your gut instinct;

 - Test early and often for best results.